What's so scary about investing?

 When it comes to investing, at some point you’re going to need to make that first step.
 The key thing to remember, is that the riskiest thing you can actually do, is not invest at all.

-My name is Michael Houghton and I blog a few times a year on various topics, related to entrepreneurship, investing and financial education.
+My name is Michael Houghton and I blog a few times a year on topics related to financial freedom.

 Sign up to my newsletter below to keep in touch with my latest articles.